 The Jerome and Isabella Karle Award in Physical Sciences

-Jerome Karle received his Ph.D. in physics from UM in 1938.
+Jerome Karle received his Master's in Biology from Harvard in 1938 and his Ph.D. in Chemistry from U-M in 1944.
 He worked on the Manhattan Project and was co-winner of the 1985 Nobel Prize in Chemistry.
-Isabella Karle earned a Ph.D. in physical chemistry at U-M in 1944 and went on to pioneer new methods to study the structure of molecules.

 The 2017 Jerome and Isabella Karle Award in Physical Sciences – Wenli Zhao

 Marshall Nirenberg earned his Ph.D. in Biological Chemistry at U-M in 1957 and spent most of his career at the National Institutes of Health, where he became the section head for Biochemical Genetics in 1962.
 He shared the Nobel Prize in Medicine in 1968 with two other scientists for work on the genetic code and its function in protein synthesis.

 The 2017 Marshall Nirenberg Award in Life Sciences – Jonathan Williams